chandrashekarhcs/project-dino-thunder/README.md

-Below is a sample README.md that you could use for the “project-dino-thunder” repository, based on the visible file structure and typical usage of Vite, Tailwind CSS, and TypeScript.
-Feel free to adjust any sections to reflect your project’s actual goals, features, and usage details.

 Project Dino Thunder
-A Vite-powered, TypeScript-based project scaffold that appears to integrate Tailwind CSS.
-The goal of this project may be to build a dynamic or interactive web application—potentially dinosaur-themed—though you can customize it however you like.
+A Vite-powered, TypeScript-based project scaffold integrates Tailwind CSS.
+The goal of this project is to build a dynamic web application to features some dinosaurs and its fun facts with a robust spooky-themed

 Table of Contents
 Overview